 Note: If you do not have the Metadata Import option available without your account, please contact your account manager.

-2) Click “Choose File” and select a .csv file with the relevant metadata.
+2) Depending on the metadata you are adding, you may select Replace Metadata or Add Metadata.
+Click “Choose File” and select a .csv file with the relevant metadata.

 The details of the import will be listed in the Summary section.